Conquering 50km Mountain Marathons: Structured Training Plans & How a Smart Pacing App Can Supercharge Your Prep

 Define your zones

-- Run a 20‑minute threshold test on a flat trail.
-Record your average heart‑rate; that’s roughly your Zone 3.
-Use a simple calculator (or any free online tool) to convert that into speed – that’s your personalised “steady” pace.
+- Go out on a flat path and run hard for 20 minutes.
+Note your average heart‑rate, that’s roughly your Zone 3.
+Pull up a pace calculator (plenty of free options online) and convert that heart‑rate into your personalised “steady” speed.

 -